What are the obligations of a state agency in the application of employee eligibility?

 (a) Notify newly hired employees of PEBB rules and guidance for eligibility and appeal rights;

-(b) Provide written notice to faculty who are potentially eligible for benefits and employer contribution of their potential eligibility under WAC 182-12-114
+(b) Provide written notice to faculty who are potentially eligible for benefits and employer contribution of their potential eligibility as described in WAC 182-12-114

 (3) and 182-12-131